Skip to content

 Answer: Between 30% and 60%, depending on the region.
 The plague swept through Europe from 1347 to 1353, killing an estimated 25-50 million people.

-Why it stumps people: The range sounds impossibly wide.
-That’s the actual historical consensus.
-Some areas lost three-quarters of their population.
-Others barely noticed.
-The variation is the fact, not a flaw in the question.
+The range looks impossibly wide.
+It isn’t a hedge.
+It’s what the record shows.
+Some areas lost three-quarters of their people.
+Others barely noticed the plague pass through.
+That spread is the answer, not a flaw in the question.

 13. Who invented the movable-type printing press?
 (Easy)